The Joshua Wilton house

 Born in Ontario, Canada, Joshua Wilton settled in Harrisonburg not long after the Civil War at the age of 22.
 Like many immigrants before him, Joshua Wilton came to the valley searching for opportunities and land to call his own.
 With the establishment of his first hardware store in 1868, Wilton ingratiated himself within the community.

-Within the next 20 years, Joshua Wilton would become one of the most influential men in Harrisonburg due to his incredible work ethic and fair business practices.
+Over the next 20 years, Joshua Wilton would become one of the most influential men in Harrisonburg due to his incredible work ethic and fair business practices.
 Along with his business partner Philo Bradley, Wilton established the Harrisonburg Foundry: a catalyst for the community, seen as "an established institution that our people could not get along without".
-Joshua Wilton would also go on to:
+Joshua Wilton would also go on to serve as the:

-~ Establish the Young Men's Christian Association of Harrisonburg
+~ Founder of the Young Men's Christian Association of Harrisonburg

-~ Served as Treasurer and Historian for the Masonic Temple (No.27)
+~ Treasurer and Historian for the Masonic Temple (No.27)

 ~ Inspector of the County Jail